mmenestret/jdegoes.github.io/_posts/2019-04-18-zio-cats-effect.md

  - The `blocking(effect)` operator, which will shift execution of the specified effect to a blocking thread pool, which uses very good settings and can also be configured;
  - The `effectBlocking(effect)` operator, which translates side-effectful blocking code into a pure effect, whose interruption will interrupt a lot of blocking code.

-If you are dealing with some effect, and need to make sure it's executed on a blocking thread pool, then you can wrap it in `blocking`.
+If you have an effect, and you need to make sure it's executed on a blocking thread pool, then you can wrap it in `blocking`.
 On the other hand, if you are wrapping some side-effectful code that blocks, then you can wrap it in `effectBlocking`, and benefit from ZIO's composable, pervasive, and safe interruption (where possible).

 Cats IO chose to adopt a more minimal core, and delegate such functionality to user-land code.
 While there are libraries that help provide the functionality of the `blocking` operator, they are based on `evalOn`, and therefore cannot actually guarantee execution on the blocking thread pool.